About Us

 Portada / About Peru / Cusco / Natural Attractions Cusco / Palcoyo Mountain in Cusco: An Alternative to the Rainbow Mountain

-Located deep in the Peruvian Andes, Palcoyo Mountain is a little-known natural gem that captivates with its multicolored range, easy hike, and unique landscapes.
-Unlike its famous neighbor Vinicunca, Palcoyo offers a peaceful and less demanding experience — ideal for those who want to explore the majesty of the Andes without the crowds.
-In this article, we’ll tell you everything you need to know to discover this surprising destination near Cusco.
+Unlike its famous neighbor Vinicunca, Palcoyo offers a peaceful and less demanding experience, ideal for those who want to explore the Andes without the crowds.
+In this article, we tell you everything you need to know to discover this surprising destination near Cusco.

 Palcoyo is located in the Cusco region, in the district of Checacupe, province of Canchis.
-Sitting at an altitude of approximately 4,900 meters above sea level (16,076 feet), it lies 100 kilometers south of the city of Cusco.
+At an approximate altitude of 4,900 meters above sea level, it is located about 100 to 125 km south of the city of Cusco.

-The climate varies depending on the season, typically featuring cold mornings and sunny afternoons.
-Temperatures range from 41°F to 64°F (5°C to 18°C), so it's important to be prepared for sudden weather changes.
-Since it's a high-altitude area, proper acclimatization is recommended before visiting to avoid potential altitude-related issues.
+The weather varies depending on the season, usually with cold mornings and sunny afternoons.
+Temperatures can range approximately between 5 °C and 18 °C during the day, with very cold mornings and nights, so it is important to be prepared for sudden weather changes.
+Since this is a high mountain area, proper acclimatization is recommended before the visit to avoid possible adverse effects of altitude.

 Landscape of Palcoyo Mountain in Cusco